A thought on what is important

 “Never memorize something that you can look up”- Albert Einstein.
 I assume these words were meant for his students in the scientific community, who were lucky enough to have access to pure literature.
 As of now, you must have understood where I am going with this.
 Yes, we now have similar opportunities, the only thing one needs to have is a willingness to learn.
 A genuine interest in the subject will make you dig deeper and never be afraid to cross borders.

-This is just my opinion!
+This is just my opinion! maybe something to think about too.

-If you are feeling generous you could buy me a coffee!
+If you are feeling generous!